Ramón Díaz Sánchez

 Ramón Díaz Sánchez (born 10 December 1982) is a Spanish basketball coach.
-He recently was the head coach of the Mexico City Capitanes since the inception of the club in 2017 until 2025.
+He is the current head coach of Löwen Braunschweig of the Basketball Bundesliga (BBL).

 Coaching career

 Díaz Sánchez started his coaching career in Spain with CB Ciudad de Guadix in the Liga EBA, the national fourth tier.

 In the 2013–14 season, he was the assistant coach for Halcones de Xalapa in Mexico.

 On 8 October 2017, Díaz Sánchez signed with the Mexico City Capitanes, a newly established team in Mexico City.
 In his first two seasons, he reached the LNBP finals with Capitanes, losing both.

+He was the head coach of Covirán Granada of the Liga ACB from July 2025 until his resignation in January 2026.

+On February 13, 2026, he signed with Löwen Braunschweig of the Basketball Bundesliga (BBL).